OpenAI’s bot handily beat a team of professional Dota players

 OpenAI last benchmarked OpenAI Five in June against five teams of amateur players, including one made up of Valve employees.
 It’s made a few improvements to the bot network since then, increasing its reaction time and introducing new strategies of play.

-OpenAI Five plays 180 years’ worth of games every day — 80 percent against itself and 20 percent against past selves — on 256 Nvidia Tesla P100 graphics cards and 1280 processor cores.
+OpenAI Five plays 180 years’ worth of games every day — 80 percent against itself and 20 percent against past selves — on 256 Nvidia Tesla P100 graphics cards and 128,000 processor cores on Google’s Cloud Platform.
+(Its predecessor ran on a 60,000-core instance on Microsoft Azure.)
 It’s made up of five single-layer, 1,024-unit long short-term memory (LSTM) recurrent neural networks assigned to a single hero and trained using a deep reinforcement model, which rewards them for achieving goals like maximizing kills, minimizing deaths, and assisting fellow teammates.

 Months ago, when OpenAI kicked off training, the AI-controlled Dota 2 heroes “walked aimlessly around the map.”
 But it wasn’t long before the AI mastered basics like lane defense in farming, and soon after, it nailed advanced strategies like rotating heroes around the map and stealing items from opponents.

-Later this month, OpenAI plans to square OpenAI Five off against Dota 2 players at Valve’s eighth annual The International esports competition.
+Later this month, OpenAI plans to square OpenAI Five off against Dota 2 players at Valve’s annual multimillion-dollar International esports competition.

 “People used to think that this kind of thing was impossible using today’s deep learning,” Greg Brockman, one of the cofounders of OpenAI, told VentureBeat in an interview last month.
 “But it turns out that these networks [are] able to play at the professional level in terms of some of the strategies they discover … and really do some long-term planning.
 The shocking thing to me is that it’s using algorithms that are already here, that we already have, that people said were flawed in very specific ways.”